A definitive list of the best Kutaisi restaurants and cafes where you can find traditional Imeretian cuisine, local wine, and more.

 Kutaisi is the biggest city in Western Georgia’s Imereti region, which is known for its fresh produce, fragrant herbs, and distinctive local cuisine.
 Be sure to visit the wonderful Green Bazaar when you’re in town to see what fruit and veg is in season.

-Meat is eaten less frequently in this part of Georgia, and khinkali dumplings do not traditionally appear on the menu (although many restaurants still serve them).
+Red meat is eaten less frequently in this part of Georgia, and khinkali dumplings do not traditionally appear on the menu (although many restaurants still serve them).

 A plate of pkhali, a traditional Georgian dish and famous food in Kutaisi.